Congress puts brakes on anti-piracy bills

 White House officials weighed in on Saturday, saying in a blog post that they had concerns about legislation that could make businesses on the Internet vulnerable to litigation and harm legal activity and free speech.

 Then on Wednesday, protests blanketed the Internet, turning Wikipedia and other popular websites dark for 24 hours.
-Google, Facebook, Twitter and others protested the proposed legislation but did not shut down.
+Google (GOOG.O), Facebook, Twitter and others protested the proposed legislation but did not shut down.

 The protest had quick results: several sponsors of the legislation, including senators Roy Blunt, Chuck Grassley, Orrin Hatch, John Boozman and Marco Rubio, have withdrawn their support.